 - Get there – Once you’ve found your site either add it to your trip planner or just hit ‘get directions’ and Google maps will open up to take you there.

-It can take a little bit of adjustment with the filters WikiCamps has to find a great campsite but there are actually loads of free campsites on the east coast of Australia, so you’re bound to find something right for you.
+It can take a little bit of adjustment with the filters to find a great campsite but there are plenty of free campsites all over Australia.
 It’s best to try and go basic and to be flexible with location.
 Many of the free and cheap campsites are off the main roads a bit so be prepared to factor this into your driving time.
 Although donation campsites are often very cheap, don’t rule out checking for the ones with a cost attached as they might be very reasonable and have better facilities.

 Things to check on WikiCamps to find the best campsites